 Mount Isa is a beautifully located, well-kept town dominated by a metal mine.
 We had some problems finding a campground.

-Finally, after some driving, we found a caravan park on the outskirts of the city in a quiet corner with a view to nearby mountains.
-We wanted to stay a few days, have rest and see some attractions.
+Finally, after some driving, we found a caravan park on the outskirts of the city in a quiet corner with a view of nearby mountains.
+We wanted to stay a few days, have a rest and see some attractions.

 Mount Isa is a hot place.
 It was already November so the temperatures were over 35 degrees.

 Regardless of the heat, we had to get together and do some sightseeing.
 We started with Outback at Isa Heritage Display that was located right in the Information Centre.

 Of course, the main topic of Outback at Isa was the mining of copper, silver and uranium and the whole display was around mining industry development.
 We read and listened to a few stories about how hard life was in the early years of the city’s existence and the use of camels and water problems.